Sarsang Reservoir

-The Sarsang Reservoir (Sərsəng su anbarı, Սարսանգի ջրամբար) is a reservoir located de jure between the Tartar and Kalbajar districts of Azerbaijan, de facto in the Martakert Province of the self-proclaimed Republic of Artsakh.
+The Sarsang Reservoir (Sərsəng su anbarı, Սարսանգի ջրամբար) is a reservoir located in the Tartar and Kalbajar districts of Azerbaijan.
 The reservoir was formed by the construction of a dam on the Tartar River.
 The overall volume of the reservoir is 575 million m3.

 Overview

-Sarsang Reservoir was built on Tartar River by Soviet authorities in 1976.
+Sarsang Reservoir was built on the Tartar River by the Soviet authorities in 1976.
 At that time, the district was part of Mardakert District (NKAO).
 The area of the reservoir is 14.2 sqkm.
 The height of the dam at the reservoir is 125 m.
-The reservoir has the tallest dam out of all dams in either Artsakh or Azerbaijan.
+The reservoir has the tallest dam out of all dams in Azerbaijan.
 When it opened, the reservoir provided irrigation water for 100000 ha in the districts of Tartar, Agdam, Barda, Goranboy, Yevlakh and Aghjabadi.
-The Sarsang Hydro Power Plant has a capacity of 50 megawatts.
+The Sarsang Hydro Power Plant has a generation capacity of 50 megawatts.